xhit/pannellum/readme.md

 The 3 new objects are:

-- showAboutMessage (if not specified default is true)
+- `showAboutMessage` (if not specified default is true)
-- aboutMessageText (if not specified default is Pannellum or the assigned via API with function aboutMessage)
+- `aboutMessageText` (if not specified default is Pannellum or the assigned via API with function aboutMessage)
-- aboutMessageLink (if not specified default is link to this repository, only shows if aboutMessageText is specified)
+- `aboutMessageLink` (if not specified default is link to Pannellum web, only shows if aboutMessageText is specified)

 Example code: